Mystic Rectangle in Astrology

 The Tension-and-Support Configuration

-A Mystic Rectangle is four planets arranged so that two pairs of oppositions are connected by trines and sextiles.
-The result is tension held inside a structural scaffolding.
-Unlike a Grand Cross (pure tension) or a Grand Trine (pure ease), the Mystic Rectangle gives you both at once.
+A Mystic Rectangle is four chart bodies or points arranged so that two pairs of oppositions are connected by trines and sextiles.
+The result is opposition tension surrounded by supportive aspects.
+Unlike a Grand Cross, which uses squares between the two oppositions, the Mystic Rectangle uses trines and sextiles.

 The rectangle drawn in six aspects

-Four planets: A, B, C, D. A is opposite C (180°).
+Four bodies or points: A, B, C, D. A is opposite C (180°).
 B is opposite D (180°).
 A is trine to B and sextile to D. C is trine to D and sextile to B. The six aspects close into a rectangle inscribed inside the chart wheel, with the two oppositions as the diagonals and the four trine/sextile sides as the rectangle's edges.

 Why the squares get replaced matters

-A Grand Cross uses the same two oppositions with four squares connecting them.
-A Mystic Rectangle uses the same two oppositions with four trines and sextiles connecting them.
-The structural difference is the whole point: Grand Cross natives feel relentless pressure from four directions; Mystic Rectangle natives feel bipolar tension that resolves through built-in channels.
+A Grand Cross uses the same two-opposition frame with four squares connecting them.
+A Mystic Rectangle uses the same frame with trines and sextiles connecting the opposing pairs.
+That structural difference changes the interpretation: the oppositions still matter, but the supporting aspects change how the tension can be worked.

 Synastry: when two charts share a rectangle